 Hip problems: Sometimes, hip pain from arthritis or another problem can radiate to your groin.
 It usually builds slowly and may feel worse when you’re driving or sitting in a low chair.
-Usually, physical therapy and anti-inflammatory medications are tried first to treat the problem.
+Usually, a doctor will try physical therapy and anti-inflammatory medications first to treat the problem.
 You may need an operation if these don’t work.

 Kidney stones: These are small crystals that form in your kidney and can get stuck in tubes leading to your bladder.
 The pain can be severe.
-It’s usually in your back or belly but can be felt in your scrotum or at the tip of your penis.
+It’s usually in your back or belly, but it can be in your scrotum or at the tip of your penis, too.
 If the stone is really big, you may need surgery.

 When to Call the Doctor

 Call 911 if you have: